emergentdotorg/gittle/README.md

 per included module.

 The default message pattern is `chore(release): [%k]` where `[%k]` is the keyword token.
-To change the default message pattern, you could pass `-gv.commitMessage=<message>` argument when running the goal.
+To change the default message pattern, you could pass `-gittle.commitMessage=<message>` argument when running the goal.

 NOTE: When this extension is configured, it automatically makes `gitver` plugin goals available with *NO* any additional configuration.